Try a Free Live AI Golf Lesson TRY FREE

 Impact Alignments Down the Line

 As I discussed in the video on Impact Alignments Face On, impact is everything in RST.
-All the work we do at setup, the takeaway, the backswing, etc. is all to lead to tour caliber impact position to produce powerful, penetrating golf shots.
+All the work we invest in setup, the takeaway, the backswing, etc. is designed to lead to a tour-caliber impact position that produces powerful, penetrating golf shots.

-In fact, you can do a lot of things technically wrong in the swing and arrive at a perfect impact position every time and still play great golf.
+In fact, you can do many things technically wrong in the swing and still arrive at a perfect impact position every time — and still play outstanding golf.

 The key is that all the things we work on in the setup, backswing, etc. make achieving this ideal impact position more repeatable with less effort.

-This video goes into detail on the position of the shoulders, hips, hands and club at impact.
-It also goes into detail how these positions lead to a perfect plane, path and angle of attack at impact that starts the ball on the target line with zero curvature to produce shots that launch low, fly flat and penetrate through the wind with ease.
+This video goes into detail on the position of the shoulders, hips, hands, and club at impact.
+It also explains how these positions lead to a perfect swing plane, path, and angle of attack that starts the ball on the target line with zero curvature — producing shots that launch low, fly flat, and penetrate through the wind with ease.
+To see how your own impact alignments compare to elite standards, try a free AI swing analysis.

-When looking at impact from down the line, one of the most important aspects of RST that differentiates it from RS1 and other swings is the squareness of the shoulders at impact.
+When examining impact from down the line, one of the most important aspects of RST that differentiates it from RS1 and other swing models is the squareness of the shoulders at impact.

-As the shoulders get open at impact, especially in the case of "hip spinners", the club tends to drop too far to the inside, leading to a path that is too far from the inside and a very shallow angle of attack.
-While this is great for bombing drives, the release of the face must be perfectly timed on each swing to draw the ball back toward the target.
+As the shoulders get open at impact — especially in the case of "hip spinners" — the club tends to drop too far to the inside, leading to a path that approaches far too much from the inside and a very shallow angle of attack.
+While this is excellent for bombing drives, the release of the club face must be perfectly timed on each swing to draw the ball back toward the target.

 The RST swing is designed to start every shot exactly on line with zero curvature on a stock shot.
-In order to hit perfectly straight shots, the path, plane and angle of attack must match up and zero out and having square shoulders is critical to this.
+In order to hit perfectly straight shots, the path, plane, and angle of attack must match up and zero out — and having square shoulders is critical to achieving this.

-This video also explains how the "Throw the Ball Drill" is incorporated to help not only get the arms and hands back in front of the body at impact but how it straightens through impact to provide the final burst of speed at the right time in the swing.
+This video also explains how the "Throw the Ball Drill" is incorporated to help not only get the arms and hands back in front of the body at impact, but how it straightens through impact to provide the final burst of speed at precisely the right moment in the swing.

 If you have struggled with getting the club on plane in the downswing and struggled with a poor impact position, this video will get you moving in the right direction.